accelerate-devops/.github/profile/README.md

 ## Hi there 👋

-This is the readme in `/profile/README.md`.
+This is the readme in `/profile/README.md` in the `.github` repository.
 It is visible in the public view.

 💩 We are doing epic shit here
 🚀 We deploy everything fully automated